Mount File Storage

-File storage can be mounted:
+File storage can be mounted to:

-The mount process depends on the operating system on the server and the file storage protocol: NFSv4 or CIFS SMBv3.
+The mounting process depends on the operating system on the server and the file storage protocol: NFSv4 or CIFS SMBv3.

 NFSv4